When my feet are off the road

 The mountain rose above him into the clouds, which seemed to be descending ahead of him.
 At first it was like a mist, but within the hour the route ahead was only visible for about 20 feet.
 He had pulled out a poncho to cover himself and rode on slowly then had to stop because Robbie halted.
 Visibility was now only a few feet and the horse would not go further.
 Above to the south shone the sun, a sort of glow overhead.
 Off to the right there were some trees, subtle dark shapes, like giants waiting to take him in their grasp.
 Also to the right, was something else a lot larger but it was so shrouded in the dense cloud that he couldn't make it out.
 He figured now was the time to stop and wait until the cloud cleared.
 It wasn't long before darkess began to fall and Sam made camp for what would be a wet night.

 All wrapped up in his blanket and poncho, Sam kept dry and slept soundly.
 When he woke up everything was clear and he got up.
 Before his eyes was something he had never seen before.
 Camp had been a short ways from the track.
 It was an unusual sight, his bed was only about 5 feet from a drop off.
 Ahead was the structure he had not been able to define the evening before, nor could he now.
-Beyond that were several buildings and more track with a wide siding and something past that which also looked odd.
+Beyond that were some buildings and more track with a wide siding and something past that which also looked odd.
 Curiousity won over breakfast and he took a good look at things, after moving the horse and mule to a grassy patch.

 Once on the surface of the ground, he sat down and had a good think.
 The big question waswho owned the mine?
 Next, could he afford to buy it?
 There would be the need for other people, who could be trusted, because Sam was a farmer not a miner.
 He packed up the animals and went all the way back to the beginning of the little railroad.